hplt-project/monotextor-slurm/README.md

 With this approach, each job is computing its own Union-Find vector and storing it in disk.
 The dedup step is performed the same way, but instead all the vectors are read and merged at the beginning.

+### Cleaning
+The process of cleaning adds a new metadata field (`"filter"`) to each document, that indicates if the document should be discarded or not and if not, the discarding reason.
+Possible values are:
+ - `keep`: the document does not match with any of the filtering criteria.
+ - `adult_ut1`: the url of the document matches one of the domains in UT1 adult list.
+To match, the full domain extracted from the url and looked for in the table.
+If it does not match, a couple it retries removing the subdomains.
+ - `length_XX`: the text of the document has less than XX characters.
+Default: 200.
+ - `lang_ratio_XX: the ratio of languages by segment that match the document language is less than XX.
+Default: 0.2 (at least 20% of the segment languages are the same as document language).
+ - `word\_avg\_X`: the average number of words per segment is less than X. Default: 5.
+ - `char\_avg\_X`: the average number of characters per segment is less than X. This is used for Chinese, Japanese and Korean.
+Default: 10.

+There are languages considered exceptions for the language ratio rule and it is disabled.
+This is mainly because some languages either have poor language identification at segment level or the the majority of documents have a very high portion of boilerplate and/or English.
+Sometimes both cases.
+Therefore language ratio rule ends up being too aggressive.
+These language exceptions are:
+ - Afrikaans, Swahili, Somali and Tagalog for the reasons explained above.
+ - Uzbek segment level language identification is tagging all the Cyrillic as other languages.
+ - Malay and Indonesian tend to mix up with each other.

 ## Install
 Install requirements inside your virtual environment.
 ```